António Guterres

+Guterres studied physics and electrical engineering at Lisbon’s Instituto Superior Técnico, briefly taught systems theory and telecommunications, and became involved in politics while active in a Catholic youth group.
 Guterres served as secretary-general of the Socialist Party from 1992 to 2002.
-He was elected prime minister in 1995 and announced his resignation in 2002, after his party was defeated in the 2001 Portuguese local elections.
-After six years governing without an absolute majority and with a poor economy, the Socialist Party did worse than expected because of losses in Lisbon and Porto, where polls indicated they had a solid lead.
-Eduardo Ferro Rodrigues assumed the Socialist Party leadership in January 2002, but Guterres would remain as prime minister until the general election was lost to the Social Democratic Party, led by José Manuel Barroso.
+He was elected prime minister in 1995.
+He led the party to legislative victories in 1995 and 1999.
+Guterres announced his resignation as Socialist Party leader in 2002 following the party’s losses in the 2001 local elections, with Eduardo Ferro Rodrigues succeeding him while he remained prime minister until losing the subsequent general election to José Manuel Barroso’s Social Democratic Party.
 Despite this defeat, polling of the Portuguese public in both 2012 and 2014 ranked Guterres the best prime minister of the previous 30 years.

-He served as president of the Socialist International from 1999 to 2005, and was the United Nations High Commissioner for Refugees from 2005 to 2015.
+He served as President of the Socialist International from 1999 to 2005.
+He was the United Nations High Commissioner for Refugees from 2005 to 2015.
+He reformed the agency and addressed multiple global refugee crises.
 Guterres was elected secretary-general in October 2016, succeeding Ban Ki-moon at the beginning of the following year and becoming the first European to hold this office since Kurt Waldheim in 1981.
+As secretary-general, he has focused on peace, human rights, climate change, refugee protection, and diplomatic engagement with controversial global actors.

+He has held numerous advisory, board, and leadership roles in international organizations, foundations, and councils spanning journalism, finance, humanitarian aid, innovation, gender equality, and global policy.
+Guterres, a multilingual practicing Catholic, was married twice and has two children.
+He has received numerous national and international honors, honorary doctorates, and prestigious awards recognizing contributions to diplomacy, democracy, and global leadership.

 Early life, education, and early career

-Guterres was born in Parede and raised in Lisbon, Portugal, the son of Virgílio Dias Guterres (1913–2009) and Ilda Cândida dos Reis Oliveira Guterres (1923–2021).
+António Manuel de Oliveira Guterres was born on 30 April 1949, in the parish of Parede, in the municipality of Cascais.
+Because he was born while his family was on vacation, he was registered when his family returned to Lisbon as having been born in Santos-o-Velho in Lisbon, the son of Virgílio Dias Guterres and Ilda Cândida dos Reis Oliveira Guterres.

-He attended the Camões Lyceum (now Camões Secondary School), where he graduated in 1965, winning the National Lyceums Award (Prémio Nacional dos Liceus) as the best student in the country.
+Guterres attended the Camões Lyceum (now Camões Secondary School), where he graduated in 1965, winning the National Lyceums Award (Prémio Nacional dos Liceus) as the best student in the country.
 He studied physics and electrical engineering at Instituto Superior Técnico – Technical University of Lisbon in Lisbon.
 He graduated in 1971 and started an academic career as an assistant professor teaching systems theory and telecommunications signals, before leaving academic life to start a political career.
 During his university years, he joined the Group of Light, a club for young Catholics, where he met Father Vítor Melícias, a prominent Franciscan priest and church administrator who remains a close friend and confidant.